aakashmehtaa1308/mern-user-management/README.md

 This is the client side code of the user management system using React.js.
 This includes the functionality of create new account, authentication of any user using JWT Token, Authorization given to any user to perform certain tasks taking JWT authentication token as a reference like user can edit and delete their own profile only when they are logged in but user can see all user profile which are registered in this app.
 Also, if any user forget thier account password then he/she can retrieve their account by setting a new password.

+Backend code for the rest api's using node.js, express.js, mongodb used in the code is given here : https://github.com/aakashmehtaa1308/mern-user-management-api-s